smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 reader_activity: exercises
 ---

-This post discusses the effect of `const` qualification in pointer declarations, specifically the distinction between `const`ness of pointer and `const`ness of data.
-It first examines `const` qualification in non-array pointer declarations, and then the qualification in the context of pointers to arrays, including pointers to arrays of pointers.
+This post discusses the effect of `const` qualifications in pointer declarations, specifically the distinction between pointer `const`ness and data `const`ness.
+It first examines `const` qualifications in non-array pointer declarations, and then the qualifications in the context of arrays, including arrays of pointers.
 In all cases, the post discusses declarations of variables, function parameters, and function return types.
-The post assumes the reader is familiar with pointers, the relationship between arrays and pointers, and arrays decaying to pointers.
+The post assumes the reader is familiar with pointers and the relationship between arrays and pointers.

+This post is motivated by the observation that beginners often mistake data `const`ness in a pointer declaration with pointer `const`ness.
+It is also motivated by the need to emphasize the subtleties of parameter declarations in functions that receive arrays of pointers (such as command-line arguments).

 But first, some advice: Avoid using pointers directly, and instead use references.
 Also prefer `std::array` over traditional arrays.
 However, there are situations where